ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 - `NaN` values are right before `NULL`.
 - `Inf` values are right before `NaN`.

 Note that `arraySort` is a [higher-order function](higher_order_functions.md).
 You can pass a lambda function to it as the first argument.
 In this case, sorting order is determined by the result of the lambda function applied to the elements of the array.

-Example is shown below.
+Let's consider the following example:

 ``` sql
 SELECT arraySort((x) -> -x, [1, 2, 3]) as res;